Earn a College Degree at Little or No Cost

 - Any non-loan financial aid received (grants, scholarships), will be applied to the cost of tuition first; CHA will pay any remaining tuition and/or eligible expenses up-to $4,000 per year (please note we will not retroactively pay for courses previously completed or in which the student is currently enrolled).

-If you are interested in learning more about this great opportunity, please RSVP to an informational session by calling the CHA/CCC hotline at 312-553-2830.
-Resources for 2013 tuition assistance are limited, so we hope you register as soon as possible to take advantage of this great opportunity.
+If you are interested in learning more about this great opportunity, please RSVP to an informational session by calling the CHA/CCC information line at 312-553-2830.
+Resources for 2014 tuition assistance are limited, so we hope you register as soon as possible to take advantage of this great opportunity.